 Federal regulations require students to maintain satisfactory academic progress toward the completion of their degree or certificate program in order to qualify for financial aid.
 Financial Aid applicants will be reviewed at the end of each payment period to determine if the standards are met.
 For most programs, a payment period is a semester.
 For the Nurse Education Evening, Nurse Education Advanced Placement LPN, and Nurse Education Advanced Placement Paramedic programs, the payment period may encompass more than one traditional semester.
 Students in these programs should contact Financial Aid for assistance in determining changes to their status while enrolled in these programs.

-- All credits in which you were registered at the end of the add/drop period.
-This includes courses with grades of F, W, X, I, IR, WA.
-(AU classes are not considered attempted or earned and are not eligible for financial aid) In addition, all earned credits that appear on the transcript outside of QCC courses are considered attempted (i.e., transfer credits).
+- All credits in which you were registered at the end of the add/drop period, including those with grades of F, W, X, I, IR, and WA, including all attempts at repeated courses

-I. Minimum Cumulative GPA
+I. Minimum Cumulative Grade Point Average (GPA)

 - 1-15 total attempted credits: 1.50 cumulative GPA

-- Over 15 total attempted credits: 2.00 cumulative GPA
+- 16 or more credits: 2.00 cumulative GPA

 II.
-Minimum Earned Credits
+Minimum Earned Credits (Completion Rate)

-- 1-15 total attempted credits: earn 50% of attempted credits.
+- 1-15 total attempted credits: 50% completion rate

 III.
 Maximum Time Frame